nadeemnet/config-acls/README.md

 # config-acls
 This Ansible playbook configures/changes ACLs on Cisco nx-os switches.
-The idea is that all acls modifications should be done via version controloed repository.
+The idea is that all acls modifications should be done via version controlled repository.
 The ACL names are standardized using vlan-id.
 Pushing ACL changes through Ansible playbook will minimize human error and version control will provide a clear understanding of when a particular change was made.
 The playbook is idempotent which means that ACLs will only be pushed if there is a change.

 The respository has two files.